UK Economy: Productivity vs Growth

 ‘perfect storm’ of under-productivity, combined with sluggish or even

-non-existent growth, and now rampant inflation.
+non-existent growth, and periodic rampant inflation.

 A more recent factor, the persistence of relatively low business- and